clan-lol/clan-core/docs/docs/index.md

 cd my-clan && ls -la
 ```

-You should see `.clan-flake`, `flake.lock`, and `flake.nix` among the files listed, which means you're all set up!
+You should see `.clan-flake`, `flake.lock`, and `flake.nix` among the files listed, which means you're set up!

 ---